 The Bottom Line:

-At the end of the day, data will help the global food system become more efficient, environmentally friendlier, cheaper, and safer.
+At the end of the day, data will help the global food system become more efficient, more environmentally friendly, cheaper, and safer.
 The agricultural supply chain is only limited by imagination.
 Farmers and producers, food manufacturers, retailers, and consumers are embracing data as a tool for making the food system work best for their interests.
-D2D will continue to explore these trends in data collection, analysis and implementation.